xnimorz/masked-input/react-maskinput/README.md

 # Changelog

+0.1.6 Add e.which to input event callback to support iOS@9.4

 0.1.5 Add applyValue method in case you need apply new value directly (by ref)

 0.1.3 Add onFocus and onBlur callbacks.
 Add getReference function to examples